 Some of you might say, “Well, you know, I like the sermon.”
 I hope there’s a few who would say that.
-Some of you might say, “Well I really like the music, the music moves my heart and lifts my spirits.”
+Some of you might say, “Well I really like the music.
+The music moves my heart and lifts my spirits.”
 And somebody might say, “Well I enjoy the fellowship.
-We sort of sit in the same place and we have made a lot of wonderful friends and we share our lives together and prayer requests and answers to prayer and it’s just good to be there.”
+We sort of sit in the same place and we have made a lot of wonderful friends, and we share our lives together and prayer requests and answers to prayer, and it’s just good to be there.”
 And I can imagine you would all sort of line up somewhere along that line of lists.
-Some of you might say, “I just enjoy being distanced from the pressures of life and just being open to the Lord,” and etc., etc.
+Some of you might say, “I just enjoy being distanced from the pressures of life and just being open to the Lord,” and et cetera, et cetera.

 But let me suggest something to you.
 If you really understand Scripture and you really understand what God has promised, the thing you should most look forward to is the offering.
 Any of you think of that?
 Well that’s really what you ought to look forward to most because according to Scripture it is a direct pipeline to blessing.
 In fact, every Christian should be eager, anxious, thrilled about the opportunity to give at the offering if based only on two statements that Jesus made.
 If there was nothing else in the Bible but those two statements, they ought to cause us to line up for the offering.
 They ought to cause us to be generous and abundant and sacrificial.